 The DES will comprise two multi-band imaging surveys, a wide-field survey and a narrow time-domain survey.
 The wide-field survey will nominally cover 5000 sq. deg. in the south Galactic cap, all at high galactic latitude suitable for extragalactic studies, reaching ~24th magnitude in the grizY filters.
 The depth and filter coverage of the wide-field survey were chosen primarily to achieve accurate galaxy and cluster photo-z and shape measurements to redshifts z>1.
 The wide-field survey will detect over 100,000 galaxy clusters and measure shapes, photo-z’s, and positions for ~200 million galaxies.
 It will overlap completely with the ESO Vista Hemisphere Survey (VHS), which will obtain moderately deep imaging in J, H, and K filters.
 The combined 8-filter data will extend the range of precise galaxy photo-z’s to z~2.
-The DES Supernova Survey involves frequent (every few days) imaging of a 30 sq. deg. area in the riz filters, which will yield well-measured light curves for ~4000 Type Ia supernovae to redshifts z~1.
+The DES Supernova Survey involves frequent (every few days) imaging of a 30 sq. deg. area in the griz filters, which will yield well-measured light curves for ~4000 Type Ia supernovae to redshifts z~1.

 The DETF defined a figure of merit (FoM) for dark energy surveys by parametrizing the redshift evolution of the dark energy equation of state parameter by w(a)=w0+wa(1-a), where a(t)=1/(1+z) is the cosmic scale factor, w0 is the current value of w, and wa is a measure of its evolution with redshift.
 The DETF FoM is proportional to the reciprocal of the area in the w0-wa plane that encloses the 95% CL region.
 Defining a pivot epoch, ap, at which the uncertainty in w(a) is minimized for a given experiment, the DETF FoM is [(wp)(wa)]-1.
 More complex figures of merit have also been proposed (Albrecht & Bernstein 2007, Albrecht, et al. 2009).
 The DETF report provided an estimate for the Stage II FoM of about 60, where Stage II includes projections from surveys that were on-going at the time the report was written, combined with the forecast statistical precision of Planck CMB measurements on cosmological parameters.
 Using similar techniques, the DES collaboration estimated a combined FoM from all four techniques of about 260 for the final survey, characteristic of a DETF Stage III project.
 There is considerable uncertainty in this forecast, since there are large uncertainties in the ultimate levels of systematic errors for each of the techniques.
-According to the DETF, next-generation, Stage IV projects would be anticipated to increase the DETF FoM by another factor of ~3-5 compared to DES+Planck.
+According to the DETF, next-generation, Stage IV projects would be anticipated to increase the DETF FoM by another factor of ~3-5 compared to Stage III.
 Our initial projections indicate that the DES+DESpec combination would reach that level of precision.

 In testing Modified Gravity (MG) vs. Dark Energy, it is also useful to have parameters and FoMs describing departures from General Relativity, and several have been proposed.
 In GR+DE, the linear growth rate of density perturbations (a) that form large-scale structure is uniquely determined by the expansion rate H(a) and the matter density parameter m.
 In particular, the logarithmic growth rate is given by f(a)=dln/dlna=m(a), where the growth exponent =0.55 in GR.
 In Modified Gravity theories, the relation between expansion history and perturbation growth can be changed; e.g., in the DGP braneworld model (Dvali, et al. 2000), =0.68.
 One FoM for modified gravity models is therefore [()]-2 (Albrecht et al. 2009).
+More general MG parameterizations have also been considered, as discussed below in Sec.
+3.